SheetJS/docs.sheetjs.com/docz/docs/08-api/09-utilities.md

 ```

 `XLSX.utils.aoa_to_sheet` takes an array of arrays of JS values and returns a
 worksheet resembling the input data.
+Values are interpreted as follows:

-Numbers, Booleans and Strings are stored
+- Numbers, Booleans and Strings are stored as the corresponding types.
-as the corresponding styles.
-Dates are stored as date or numbers.
-Array holes
+- Date objects are stored as Date cells or date codes (see `cellDates` option)
-and explicit `undefined` values are skipped.  `null` values may be stubbed.
-All
+- Array holes and explicit `undefined` values are skipped.
-other values are stored as strings.
+- `null` values may be stubbed (see `sheetStubs` and `nullError` options)
+- Cell objects are used as-is.

 The function takes an options argument:

 | Option Name | Default | Description                                          |
 | :---------- | :-----: | :--------------------------------------------------- |